tantaman/tantaman.github.io/_posts/2020-05-19-These-Are-Not-Types.markdown

 These are **storage** types, not **application level** types.

-For many software projets, `int`, `float`, `double`, `string`, etc. exist at the wrong level of abstraction to be conidered proper data types.
-The represent how information is encoded by storage rather than being proper types that an application should deal with.
+For many software projects, `int`, `float`, `double`, `string`, etc. exist at the wrong level of abstraction to be conidered proper data types.
+They represent how information is encoded by storage rather than something that an application should deal with.

-As an example, if you're reading the code of an application, what does the type `int` tell you?
+As an example, if you're reviewing the code of an application, what does the type `int` tell you?
 That `int` could be:
 1. a timestamp
 2. a count
 3. a measurement